Naufal3104/FinalProject_BP/README.md

 1. Install JDK and a Java IDE on your system.
 2. Clone this repository to your local machine.
 3. Open the project in your chosen Java IDE.
+4. Import ODBC and JDate jar into project library.
-4. Set up your database and connect it with the application.
+5. Set up your database and connect it with the application.

 ## Usage